egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 Have you experiencd this?

-You know exactly what would be the right thing to do, now.
-To change a situation for the better.
-To help, to encourage, to do good.
+You know exactly what would be the right thing to do now.
+You could change a situation for the better.
+Help someone, improve an organisation, turn round a wicked situation.

 Yet, you hesitate.